christoph-v/spark/3rd-party-input/SrrTrains-v0.01/HobbyReports/hr000-readme.txt

                     Hobby Reports of SrrTrains v0.01
                     ================================

-                                                                      2025-06-15
+                                                                      2025-06-18

 ================================================================================
-The SrrTrains v0.01 project is currently an "ACCTIVE" project, yet the progress is going on very slowly, because there are many other things to do on this world, which take a higher priority.
+The SrrTrains v0.01 project is currently an "ACTIVE" project, yet the progress is going on very slowly, because there are many other things to do on this planet, which take a higher priority.
 ================================================================================

 ================================================================================